29 November 2008

 The acting is good, in a 1950s kind of way (once we got past the pseudo-BBC accents) and the directing is good too.
 I felt that the people were believable and the flow of the story works well.
 On the other hand, it was rather depressing overall, with no clear conclusion.

 Black and white, rate U in the UK, but probably not of much interest to anyone under the age of about 12 or 13.
+Not a film we're likely to see again, but perhaps worth seeing once.

 Review copyright Sue's DVD Reviews